kalgynirae/lumeh.org/pages/music.md

 <l-music src-ogg="/files/music/Synthmaster Lumpy - Town Theme (orchestrated, draft).ogg" src-mp3="/files/music/Synthmaster Lumpy - Town Theme (orchestrated, draft).mp3" license=none>

-*March 2012:* This is an orchestration of [Joey Franco's town theme], which was originally written for piano.
-He's slightly upset because I messed up part of the chord progression.
-In my defense, I'm still planning to fix it if I ever end up working on this again.
+*March 2012:* This is an orchestration of [Joey Franco’s town theme], which was originally written for piano.
+He’s slightly upset because I messed up part of the chord progression.
+In my defense, I’m still planning to fix it if I ever end up working on this again.

 </l-music>